 These different programs offer diverse opportunities for graduate student research at UMass.
 Prospective students should read the background information linked above, and we then can discuss the best program fit based on interests and career objectives.

 Postdoctoral Fellows – I mentor postdoctoral researchers with shared or complementary research interests within the lab or in collaboration with partner faculty, conservation, and management agencies.
-When I have opportunities for postdocs to join specific projects with funding support I post them to this webpage (please stay tuned!), however I am always keen to speak with prospective fellows about opportunities to seek support together via internal or external funding sources.
+When I have opportunities for postdocs to join specific projects with funding support I post them to this webpage (see our News! page), however I am always keen to speak with prospective fellows about opportunities to seek support together via internal or external funding sources.

-Undergraduates – We seek motivated undergraduate students interested in molecular ecology & conservation to assist with projects in the field, at the bench, and with bioinformatics/data analysis.
+Undergraduates – We often have opportunities for motivated undergraduate students interested in molecular ecology & conservation to assist with projects in the field, at the bench, and with bioinformatics/data analysis.
 Opportunities for work-study or independent research/thesis projects most often develop after students have worked in the lab for at least a semester, as this allows students time to gain skills and to determine if it is a good fit.

 Lab Philosophy & Expectations